grafana-toolbox/grafana-wtf/README.rst

 - Go to https://daq.example.org/grafana/org/apikeys
 - Choose "New API Key"
   - Key name: grafana-wtf
-    - Role: Viewer
+  - Role: Admin
 - From the output ``curl -H "Authorization: Bearer eyJrIjoiWHg...dGJpZCI6MX0=" ...``, please take note of the Bearer token.
 This is your Grafana API key.